Manhattan Beach, Brooklyn: Roads

 The community's street names, derived from England, are in alphabetical order from A to P. From west to east, they are named Amherst, Beaumont, Coleridge, Dover, Exeter, Falmouth, Girard, Hastings, Irwin, Jaffray, Kensington, Langham, Mackenzie, Norfolk, Oxford, and Pembroke; the names Quentin and Reynolds exist on old maps.
-The A-P streets are bounded by Shore Boulevard and Oriental Boulevard and are partially intersected by Hampton Avenue.
+The A-P streets are interrupted by the two-way Ocean Avenue between Exeter and Falmouth.
+They are bounded by Shore Boulevard and Oriental Boulevard on the north and south sides and West End Avenue on the western bottom, and are partially intersected by Hampton Avenue.

 Corbin Place was originally named for Austin Corbin, the original developer of Manhattan Beach; in 2007, it was renamed M. Corbin Place for American Revolutionary War patriot Margaret Corbin.
 Austin Corbin had restricted Jewish guests at his hotel and enacted restrictive covenants to prevent Jews from buying real estate in the area.
 After Austin Corbin's death the policy was canceled and the neighborhood attracted a large number of Jewish residents.

 Demographics

 As of the 2020 census data from New York City Department of City Planning, there were 40,000+ White residents, there were between 10,000 and 19,999 Asian residents, 5,000 and 9,999 Hispanic residents, and less than 5000 Black residents.